deeptivaidy/CS7641-Crowd/README.md

 | <img src="results/images/IMG_100.jpg" width="300"> | <img src="results/density_maps/output_beach.png" width="300"> |<img src="results/k-means/no_border_IMG_100_kmeans_r=[1 2].jpg" width="300">| <img src="results/k-means/K-means(hsv)/IMG_100_kmeans(hsv).jpg" width="300"> |
 | <img src="results/images/IMG_101.jpg" width="300"> | <img src="results/density_maps/output_pool.png" width="300"> |<img src="results/k-means/no_border_IMG_101_kmeans_r=[1 2].jpg" width="300"> | <img src="results/k-means/K-means(hsv)/IMG_101_kmeans(hsv).jpg" width="300"> |

+The above images are collected from news photos.
+As a result of that, there is no available ground truth.
+Hence we only list density map produced by MCNN and crowd distrition generated from k-means.
+The last column is added as a baseline showing k-means clustering algorithm directly applied to HSV image.

-The following are couple examplary outputs of images in the ShanghaiTech data set.
+The following are couple examplary outputs of images in the ShanghaiTech dataset.
+The ground truth is provided by this dataset and used as labeled training data.

 |Original | Ground Truth | Density Map(MCNN) | Crowd Detection(K-means) | Clustering(K-means)  |
 | --- | --- | --- | --- | --- |